swagsphs101/Stack/README.md

 Author- Swagat Kumar Swain
 <br>
-This series shows implementation of the Queue
+This series shows implementation of the Stack